Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/persist_docs.md

             ```sql
             {{ config(materialized='table') }}

-            -- Note the addition of double quotes for the column name below!
+            select 1 as "ca_net_ht_N" # note the use of double quotes for the column name
-            select 1 as "ca_net_ht_N"
             ```
         </File>